ltrgoddard/thesis/temp.markdown

 Reading’, Prynne makes his position on the moral aspect of a literary-critical education absolutely clear:

-> I add also this postscript, because your responsibilities to whatever
+> \singlespacing I add also this postscript, because your
-> long-term benefits you derive from reading with insight and enhanced
+> responsibilities to whatever long-term benefits you derive from
-> understanding some of the world’s finest books do not end as you
+> reading with insight and enhanced understanding some of the world’s
-> depart from Caius.
-When you read and sing to your young children at
+> finest books do not end as you depart from Caius.
+When you read and
-> bed-time, and buy them picture-books for their early birthdays,
+> sing to your young children at bed-time, and buy them picture-books
-> remember how susceptible are those of tender years and how much your
+> for their early birthdays, remember how susceptible are those of
-> example will mean to them.
-If you read aloud to them with humour and
+> tender years and how much your example will mean to them.
+If you read
-> truth, and prefer reading matter (choose it yourself) which is not
+> aloud to them with humour and truth, and prefer reading matter (choose
-> slick child-fodder even when simple and direct and pitched right for
+> it yourself) which is not slick child-fodder even when simple and
-> young minds; and do not allow them to be drawn into a fear or scorn of
+> direct and pitched right for young minds; and do not allow them to be
-> poetry, and take them all to Christmas pantos which offer sparks of
+> drawn into a fear or scorn of poetry, and take them all to Christmas
-> witty imagination, and give good book-presents to nieces and family
+> pantos which offer sparks of witty imagination, and give good
+> book-presents to nieces and family because you shew that you care
-> because you shew that you care about them (both the recipients and the
+> about them (both the recipients and the books); then part of the
-> books); then part of the longer-term inwardness of your literary
+> longer-term inwardness of your literary education, a far cry from
-> education, a far cry from writing essays and splitting critical hairs,
+> writing essays and splitting critical hairs, approaches thus a
-> approaches thus a fulfilment which will start to transmit deep values
+> fulfilment which will start to transmit deep values across the
-> across the generations.
+> generations.
 That’s called being human.
-Then later you can
+Then later you can lure them
-> lure them into kids’ libraries and bookshops, buy them
+> into kids’ libraries and bookshops, buy them writing-notebooks in
-> writing-notebooks in which they can compose stories to read back to
+> which they can compose stories to read back to you, and songs to sing
-> you, and songs to sing and little playlets for family festivals, and
+> and little playlets for family festivals, and so make all this a
-> so make all this a natural part of their young lives; and of yours
+> natural part of their young lives; and of yours also.[^184]
-> also.[^184]

 \noindent The evident sincerity of this text makes using it to shore up a scholarly point about Prynne’s intellectual influences seem churlish.